Grenzfrei/makegame-phaser-tutorial/README.md

 # makegame-phaser-tutorial
-Tutorial: Von der Spielidee zum fertigen Spiel - Making a game with Phaser
+## Tutorial: Making a game with Phaser
+In this **tutorial** series I will guide through each development phase of an explorative Steampunk RPG where you control an airship to liberate cities from an evil empire.

+You can find guide to this tutorial (in german language) at www.makegame.de

+###